eulafullerton/Eula_Portfolio/README.md

 ---

-## Areas of Focus

-- Predictive modeling (regression & classification)
-- Machine learning workflows and evaluation
-- Large-scale exploratory data analysis
-- Risk modeling and outcome analysis
-- Ethical data integration and bias awareness
-- Translating technical results into actionable insight

----

 ## About This Portfolio

-This portfolio highlights applied data science work developed through graduate study.
+This portfolio highlights applied data science work developed through graduate study and independent analysis.
 Projects are structured to demonstrate both technical rigor and real-world relevance, with an emphasis on thoughtful problem framing and responsible interpretation of results.